laminsaidy/Play_Battleship/README.md

 # Rules of the game

 - Users can play against the computer on a 10x10 grid board.
-- Ships are randomly placed on board and only numbers are allowed.
+- Ships are randomly placed on one large board and only numbers are allowed.
 - Coordinates outside Grid size are not allowed and previous guesses can't be use twice.
-- The player and computer take guesses trying to sink each others Battleships.
+- The player and computer take guesses trying to sink each others Battleships on one large board.
 - Each has ten shots and the first to sink all the opponents ships wins the the game.
+- The winner is announce at the end of the game.
 <br>

 ## Site Owner Goals